 “It’s top of the line.
 It’s one of your more expensive forms of printing,” says Montgomery of foil.
 “Engraving would take the cake, but foil is on the luxury side.”
 But, if you want to incorporate foil on a budget, there are ways to cut costs.
 First, the cost will depend on how much foil you incorporate.
 Adding a touch here and there will be easier on your wallet than full foil lettering.

-To save a bit, both Montgomery and Hooper suggest looking for pre-designed cardstock that includes a foil detail (a floral design or a foil edge) rather than going fully-custom.
+To save a bit, Montgomery suggests looking for pre-designed cardstock that includes a foil detail (a floral design or a foil edge) rather than going fully-custom.
 On papier.com, for example, foil-detailed invitations sell for about $35 for 10 invites, and Etsy has some options as well.
 Also, digital flat printing is more economical than letterpress, which uses an actual metal plate to transfer the text to paper versus a printer.

 How Do You Mail the Invitations?